prof-rossetti/flask-firebase-template-2022/README.md

 In the future, if you want to store more information about your users, for example their settings, preferences, and activities, you can create a "users" collection and extend this app's functionality as desired.

-### Google APIs Service Account Credentials
+### Google Cloud Service Account Credentials

 To fetch data from the Firestore database (and use other Google APIs), the app will need access to a local "service account" credentials file.

-From the [Google API Credentials](https://console.cloud.google.com/apis/credentials) page, find the service account created during the firebase project setup process (it should be called something like "firebase-adminsdk"), or feel free to create a new service account.
+From the [Google API Credentials](https://console.cloud.google.com/apis/credentials) page, find the service account created during the Firebase project setup process (it should be called something like "firebase-adminsdk"), or feel free to create a new service account.

 For the chosen service account, create new JSON credentials file as necessary from the "Keys" menu, then download the resulting JSON file into the root directory of this repo, specifically named "google-credentials.json".